dvicuna98/dvicuna98/README.md

 # 💫 About Me:
-🔭 I’m currently working on the constructuion of a University modular system<br>👯 I’m looking to collaborate on Education systems<br>🌱 I’m currently learning distributed system design
+🔭 I’m currently working on the constructuion of a University modular system<br>👯 I’m looking to collaborate on Education systems<br>

 ## 🌐 Socials: